shashankpatibandla/RythmicObservers/Deliverables/DataCleaningDocumentation/Datacleaning.md

 The dataset was provided by our client and we did not look for any external sources for data, because of which it will be covered by the Licensing terms and conditions of Morton Arboretum.
 We are using the data with the consent of the client which is Morton Arboretum.

 For Licensing terms and conditions of Morton Arboretum [Click Here](http://www.mortonarb.org/visit-explore/about-arboretum/terms-and-conditions)
 Adding to that, our team will update the licensing terms upon referring the data from any external source.

 ### Description of the metadata

 The project was started in March 2017 and is an ongoing process.
 The metadata contains a spreadsheet that describes the other two excel sheet (data for 2017 and 2018) that was provided.
 The spreadsheet describes what each column is, description of what is included in each column and clarification of the units that were provided.
 The provided spreadsheet clearly summarized what this project/research is all about and their data collection method.
 The brief description that was provided for each column was helpful for us to understand what each column meant.

+We have around 40 different species of Oak as a part of our study.
+Each species has its native from somewhere around the world.
+Only unique thing about all the species is that they belong to the same Genus “Quercus”.

+Metadata about the dataset helped us to clarify couple of things stated below:
+- Do we need additional information to proceed further with the research?
+Yes,
+    - If yes, What Data?
+        - Climatic data and Soil Conditions
+    - Did we get that?
+        - Yes
+    - Where did you get the soil conditions data?
+        - Morton Arboretum Website
+    - What about the license?
+        - As stated in point 2, we are working on the dataset with the consent of the client.

+ - Are the values defined for the columns are valid?
+    - If Yes, what percent of data are valid?
+        - 90%
+    - What about the rest?
+Did we keep them or remove them?
+        - We had cleaned the data and kept them.

+ - Can there be an enhancement in the future to this research by getting additional information about the Oak trees.?
+      - Yes/No
+          - Yes
+      - How?
+            - Getting to know of the native behaviour of each species will help us analyze it better.

 ### Issues with the data

 The 2018 data is not complete: data from 2017 is from March-Dec.
 But we only have data from March to August for 2018.
 The data we received is good overall, but there were some issues that we encountered.
 The issues we encountered in each year's data are as follows:

 #### 2017

-Leaf\_breaking\_bud\_observed: 10 missing value.
+Leaf\_breaking\_bud\_observed: 10 missing value
 Leaf\_breaking\_bud\_intensity: few values were as 10-March instead of count estimate.
-And most of the values were missing Leaf\_observed: 40 missing values
+And most of the values were missing
+Leaf\_observed: 40 missing values
 Leaf\_intensity: 686 blank
 Leaf\_increasing\_size observed: 12 missing field
 Leaf\_increasing\_size intensity: 1954 missing field
 leaf\_color\_observed: 43 blanks and one - ? (does have a note for ?)
-leaf\_color\_intensity: 233 blank.
+leaf\_color\_intensity: 233 blank
 leaf\_falling observed: 45 blank and 5 - ? (no notes)
-leaf\_falling\_intensity: mentioned in metadata but cannot find this column flower\_buds\_observed: 13 blanks and two - ? (note for only one) flower\_buds\_intensity: 722 blank and 10 - 10-mar
+leaf\_falling\_intensity: mentioned in metadata but cannot find this column
+flower\_buds\_observed: 13 blanks and two - ? (note for only one)
+flower\_buds\_intensity: 722 blank and 10 - 10-mar
 flower\_open\_observed: 13 blank and one - ? (does have note for ???????)
 flower\_open\_intensity: 741 blank
 flower\_pollen\_release\_observed: 14 blank and 177 - ? and only 7 has notes
 flower\_pollen\_release\_intensity: 157 blank and notes on only 22
 fruit\_observed: 16 blank and 16 - ? and only 2 has notes
 fruit\_intensity: 626 blank and 71 has 10-mar
 fruit\_ripe \_observed: 21 blank and 6 - ? only three has notes
 fruit\_ripe\_intensity: 611 blanks (only 173 has notes)
 fruit\_drop\_observed: 17 blank and 6 ? only three has notes
 fruit\_drop\_intensity: 568 blank and 71 has 10-Mar

 #### 2018

 In 2018 there are few new units in each column like there is did not look and NA but there is only Yes No blank and ? in the 2017 data and in the metadata.
 And there is also no notes in the 2018 data so there is no way to know the reason behind the missing data or why the did not look.
 There is NA instead of blank in the 2018 data.

 Leaf\_breaking\_bud\_observed: 30 - did not look, and 21 - ?
 Leaf\_breaking\_bud\_intensity: 2627 - NA and two 10-Mar
 Leaf\_observed: 20 - did not look, 25 - ? and 28 - NA
 Leaf\_intensity: 1684 - NA
 Leaf\_increasing\_size observed: 30 - did not look, 42 - ? and 29 - NA
 Leaf\_increasing\_size intensity: 2493 - NA
 leaf\_color\_observed: 67 - did not look, 21 - ? and 29 - NA
 leaf\_color\_intensity: 2819 - NA
 leaf\_falling observed: 67 - did not look, 14 - ? and 29 - NA
-leaf\_falling\_intensity: mentioned in metadata but cannot find this column flower\_buds\_observed: 27 - did not look, 24 - ?and 29 - NA
+leaf\_falling\_intensity: mentioned in metadata but cannot find this column
+flower\_buds\_observed: 27 - did not look, 24 - ?and 29 - NA
 flower\_buds\_intensity: 2642 - NA and 6 - 10-Mar
 flower\_open\_observed: 60 - did not look, 38 - ? and 29 - NA
 flower\_open\_intensity: 2725 - NA
 flower\_pollen\_release\_observed: 74 - did not look, 48 - ? and 29 - NA
-flower\_pollen\_release\_intensity: have totally different units : little, lots, NA, none ,some fruit\_observed: 21 - did not look, 96 - ? and 29 - NA
+flower\_pollen\_release\_intensity: have totally different units : little, lots, NA, none ,some
+fruit\_observed: 21 - did not look, 96 - ? and 29 - NA
 fruit\_intensity: 3212 - NA
 fruit\_ripe \_observed: 21 - did not look, 21 - ? and 29 - NA
 fruit\_ripe\_intensity: 2847 - NA
 fruit\_drop\_observed: 37 - did not look, 18 - ? and 29 - NA
 fruit\_drop\_intensity: 2867 - NA

 ### Description of your rationale for the steps you???re taking to remediate data.